eprev/eprev.org/public/2015-05-27-converting-png-to-svg/converting-png-to-svg.md

 <!--
 layout: post
 tags:
   - svg
 description: There is an easy way to convert bit-mapped images into SVG using command-line tool called Potrace.
-  share-image: og-preview.png
+og-image: og-preview.png
-  ghIssueId: 10
+gh-issue-id: 10
---!>
+-->

 # Converting PNG to SVG